 - A. Dispute Resolution.
 Prior to the initiation of binding arbitration as detailed below, the Parties shall first attempt to resolve their dispute informally.
 Every effort should be made to resolve all disputes at the lowest possible level of authority.
 The Parties will use their best efforts to arrange personal meetings and/or telephone conferences as needed.
 Each negotiator will have the authority to negotiate and enter into a settlement of the dispute on their respective company's behalf. - B. Binding Arbitration.
 Any controversy or claim arising out of or relating to the Agreement or the breach, termination, or validity thereof not settled through informal dispute resolution, except for temporary, preliminary, or permanent injunctive relief or any other form of equitable relief which shall be subject to the ruling of an applicable court of competent jurisdiction, shall be settled by binding arbitration in Hartford, Connecticut administered by the American Arbitration Association ("AAA") and conducted by a sole arbitrator in accordance with the AAA's Commercial Arbitration Rules ("Rules").
 The Federal Arbitration Act, 9 U.S.C.
 Sec.
 1-16, shall govern the arbitration to the exclusion of state laws inconsistent therewith or that would produce a different result, and any court having jurisdiction thereof may enter judgment on the award rendered by the arbitrator.
 Except as may be required by law or to the extent necessary in connection with a judicial challenge, or enforcement of an award, neither a party nor the arbitrator may disclose the existence, content, record, or results of an arbitration.
-At least fourteen (14) calendar days before the hearing, the Parties will exchange and provide to the arbitrator: (a) a list of witnesses they intend to call (including any experts) with a short description of the anticipated direct testimony of each witness and an estimate of the length thereof and (b) premarked copies of all exhibits they intend to use at the hearing.
-The arbitrator may award only monetary relief and is not empowered to award damages other than compensatory damages.
+At least fourteen (14) calendar days before the hearing, the Parties will exchange and provide to the arbitrator: (a) a list of witnesses they intend to call (including any experts) with a short description of the arbitrator may award only monetary relief and is not empowered to award damages other than compensatory damages.
 A short statement of the reasoning on which the award rests shall accompany an award for \$250,000.00 or more.